jamesukiyo/learning-notes/Learn JavaScript - Beginner.md

 5. Then we have an `if` statement that checks if the element at `myArray[i]` is equal to the element at `yourArray[j]`.
 6. Once an equal number is found, a message is clogged to indicate the number that exists in both arrays.
 7. In this example, "Both arrays have the number: 19" will be clogged.
 8. Note that both arrays will run until `i` or `j` is no longer greater than `myArray.length` and `yourArray.length` respectively.
-The `if` statement doesn't stop the loop because the statement is still true in the loop.
+The `if` statement doesn't stop the loop because the statement is still true in the loop expressions.

 Now let's go through the whole first cycle of the program for a complete understanding:
 1. `i = 0` which is less than `myArray.length`(3) so the inner `for` loop runs